DerekCresswell/GameDesign11/2 Dice Game/2 BasicCoding.md

 ```

 Since we want to write inside this function we can type it on the line after `void Start() {` but before the `}`.\
-Let's type this in `Console.WriteLine("Hello World");`.
+Let's type this in `Debug.log("Hello World");`.
 For now just write this exactly and we'll customize it later.\
 The function should look like this :

 ```
 	void Start () {
-		Console.WriteLine("Hello World");
+		Debug.Log("Hello World");
 	}
 ```

 *Note my spacing, we'll bring that up later as well.*

-Save this script and return to Unity.
+Save this script and return to Unity.\
+Now we need to put our script into the scene.
+We do this the same way we put a component on our object.\
+Let's just create a new "Empty Object" and give it a name.\
+Click onto it and add our script to it.
+Just like you would with the collider.
+The name of the component will be the same you gave the script.\
+It should look like this after :

+//IMG Coming / Script on Object

+Now hover over "Window" along the top bar, go down to "General", and then find and click on "Console".
+This brings up the Console which is where Unity will type messages for us from errors, code, and the likes.\
+With this open, run the game.
+You should see :

+//IMG Coming / Console msg